sgml/wiki-openshift-quickstart/README.md

 ### Pulling in changes to wiki-openshift-quickstart

 The upstream repository will be updated when there is a change to either OpenShift, or Federated Wiki that requires the quickstart to be modified.

 To update, you will need to pull in the upstream changes, and merge them.
-You will also want to review any local changes, and ensure no additional steps are required.
+You will also want to review any local changes, and review to ensure no extra steps are required.
+See [Changes]()

 At its simplest all that is required is, though if you have made any configuration changes, e.g. configured a storetype, you will want to check these are still in effect before doing the `git push` to update OpenShift: